Zingle/rest-api-documentation/error_codes.md

 3621 | Attachment base64 isn't valid |
 3622 | Sender channel_value is required |
-3623 | Attachments are not permitted when sending to labels | 3700 | Custom field value missing ID |
+3623 | Attachments are not permitted when sending to labels | 3624 | Invalid content_type |
+3625 | Messages can't be sent from the specified sender type to the specified recipient type using the specified channel type |
+3626 | Sending to Labels only supports SMS messages at this time | 3700 | Custom field value missing ID |
 3701 | Custom field not found |
 3702 | Custom field value missing option ID |